 The microscope’s main purpose when aplied to the buds growing and trichomes detection is the precision!
 A little geeky, I agree, but finding your “secret formula” is a beautiful motivation, after all.

 The transparent color of marijuana trichomes on the buds (technically speaking, this is the absence of any color) shows the plant is not yet ready.
 The transparent trichomes hardly contain any THCA or THC, where the latter is the main psycho-active component of marijuana but not the only one, and the former is its previous chemical form as “acid” (that is why we have the letter “A” over there in the THCA name).
 To be precise, there shall be THCA (the acid) dominating in the marijuana buds and shall convert later into pure THC.
-This is called decarbing and happens when you smoke weed or infuse the edibles:
+Called decarbing.

-As time goes on the marijuana trichomes are losing their transparency becoming milky, read “non-transparent”.
-The milky color of marijuana trichomes on the leaves and buds demonstrates the growing amount of THC (or THCA) and such usually is reckoned as the high maximum.
+As time goes on the marijuana trichomes are losing their transparency becoming milky and non-transparent.
+The milky color of marijuana trichomes on leaves and buds usually signifies the high maximum of THCA (THC Acid).

 The amber color comes and spreads when THCA (THC Acid) in trichomes starts its transformation to THC, the desirable psychoactive component in cannabis.
 This stage starts when the very tips of trichomes go amber, they become like covered with small hats.
 The effect is well seen with a jeweler’s magnifying glass, 10x magnification.